Already have an account?

-But strangely enough, the mistakes made by Spanish people speaking English have really helped me to understand and learn Spanish (and Catalan) better... and have, of course, given me some laughs over the years too.
+But strangely enough, the common mistakes Spanish speakers make in English have really helped me to understand and learn Spanish (and Catalan) better... and have, of course, given me some laughs over the years too.

 If you’re a speaker of another Latin language then the likelihood is that the information listed below will be applicable to you too.

 In Spanish cómo is a very useful word (especially if you want to say “I eat how I eat”) but in English how is not as handy as its Spanish counterpart.

 There are many instances where you may well get the urge to say “how”.
 Well you need to resist that temptation and substitute it for what, as shown in the examples above.

 In English we have a coffee.
 Taking a coffee would result in very angry baristas.

 But as common mistakes made in English go, there are much worse ones to make.
 There’s not really much more to say on this point... next!